Vulvasphere – an exhibition

 Jessica Adams

 Jessica Adams is a sex counselor, intimacy coach, and educator whose work centers on embodiment, emotional wellness, and relational healing.
 Through individual sessions, group workshops, and public education, she helps people—especially women—reconnect with their bodies, boundaries, and desires.
 Her creative practice is rooted in the belief that pleasure, presence, and emotional literacy are essential tools for personal and collective transformation.
+For this exhibition, she steps into the role of both curator and artist, making space for stories to be told and experienced.

 Amy Keevy